 Unfortunately, around age 30, testosterone levels start to drop.
 This is normal, but that doesn’t make it easy to deal with.
-Waning testosterone levels can bring a lot of challenges to a man’s life—things like lower energy, reduced sexual drive & performance, a decline in muscle, as well as weight gain.
+Decreasing testosterone levels can bring a lot of challenges to a man’s life— like lower energy, reduced sexual drive & performance, a decline in muscle, as well as weight gain.

 To make matters worse, testosterone is adversely affected by a host of common challenges that affect nearly all modern men, like nutrition, stress, and lack of sleep—to name just a few.
-These factors combine to produce dramatically decreased testosterone levels for a lot of men.
+These factors combine to produce dramatically decreased testosterone levels for many men.

 Doctors often suggest supplementation or medication to help with the difficulties of low testosterone or to treat testosterone abnormalities.
-But these conventional solutions lead to unwanted side effects for many patients.
+But these conventional drug solutions lead to unwanted side effects for many patients.
 So it’s no surprise that a lot of men want a more natural option to boost their testosterone, and with it their energy, sex drive, and physical performance.
-One promising option is light therapy, as recent medical studies are demonstrating its immense potential for increasing male testosterone.
-This has been repeatedly proven in clinical trials on various mammals in the past few decades, but recent studies on human men are giving researchers and endocrinologists even more reasons for optimism.
+One promising option is Cold Laser Therapy, as recent medical studies are demonstrating its immense potential for increasing male testosterone.
+This has been repeatedly proven in clinical trials on various mammals in the past few decades, but recent human studies are giving researchers and endocrinologists even more reasons for optimism.

 Clinical Research Shows Light Therapy’s Potential for Increasing Testosterone

 Medical scientists have been studying the effects of natural light on testosterone production for almost a century.
-Research over the last decade, and especially the last few years, has been even more illuminating and given the medical community more concrete reasons to believe in light therapy’s potential for increasing male testosterone.
+Research over the last decade, and especially the last few years, has been even more illuminating and given the medical community concrete reasons to believe in Cold Laser Therapy’s potential for increasing male testosterone.

 Dr. Andrea Fagiolini, the study’s lead researcher, explained the findings: “The increased levels of testosterone explain the greater reported sexual satisfaction.
 In the Northern hemisphere, the body’s testosterone production naturally declines from November through April, and then rises steadily through the spring and summer with a peak in October.
 You see the effect of this in reproductive rates, with the month of June showing the highest rate of conception.
 The use of the [light therapy device] really mimics what nature does.”